Pennsylvania Trolley Museum: Preservation

-According to their web site, the museum's mission is "to communicate the story of Pennsylvania's Trolley Era to a diverse audience through the preservation, interpretation, and use of its collection of electric railway and railroad equipment."
+The museum's website states that the mission is "... to communicate the story of Pennsylvania's Trolley Era to a diverse audience through the preservation, interpretation, and use of its collection of electric railway and railroad equipment."

-To that end, the museum includes a collection of 45 street and electric railway vehicles in various condition.
+To that end, the museum includes a collection of 51 street and electric railway vehicles in various conditions.
 Featured in the museum collection is New Orleans streetcar #832, built by the Perley Thomas Company (High Point, North Carolina) in 1923.
-This car was formerly used on various lines in New Orleans, including the Desire line which was made famous in the play by Tennessee Williams, A Streetcar Named Desire.
-Car #832 was illustrated by a photo in an article in the December 15, 1947, issue of Life magazine, published when the play opened on Broadway.
+This car was formerly used on various lines in New Orleans, including the Desire line, which had been made famous in the play by Tennessee Williams: A Streetcar Named Desire.
+When the play opened on Broadway, Car #832 appeared in an article in the December 15, 1947, issue of Life magazine.

-Much of the museum's collection is housed in the Museum's "Trolley Display Building" which opened May 6, 2005.
-Visitors can take a four- mile ride on a restored functioning trolley.

-A special ride during the Christmas season includes a visit from Santa Claus.
-Since the advent of the Santa event the museum has added events for Easter (Bunny Trolley) and the fall season event titled Pumpkin Patch Trolley.
+Added in 2023 was the Terrible Trolley that celebrated the successes of Pittsburgh's professional football team, the Pittsburgh Steelers.
+Former PCC #1713 will be painted in the team's black and gold colors.

-The original museum operating line consisted of a one-half-mile section of the abandoned Pittsburgh Railways Co.
-Washington interurban line which until 1953 connected to Pittsburgh via the route that still serves sections of Bethel Park.
+The original museum operating line consisted of a one-half-mile section of the abandoned Pittsburgh Railways' Washington interurban line, which until 1953 connected to Pittsburgh via the route that still serves sections of Bethel Park.
+The Richfol shelter at Car House No. 1 came from the Richfol Stop, which had been located at the north end of Canonsburg on the Pittsburgh Railways Interurban line from Pittsburgh to Washington.

 The museum line was extended north along the track bed of the abandoned Pennsylvania Railroad branch to the Arden Mines.
-Between 1979 and 1995, museum volunteers constructed new (5'2-1/2 gauge) track along this right of way to a location near the former coal mining town.
+Between 1979 and 1995, museum volunteers constructed a new track (5' 2-1/2" gauge) along this right of way to a location near the former coal mining town.
 This added 1 mi to the track and allowed stations to be opened at the County Fairground and Arden Mines, where a loop track was constructed, simplifying the operation of cars.
 In 2004, the original museum track was extended along the original interurban route to a point near North Main Street and Country Club Road.
 At this site another loop (McClane School Loop) was constructed, making possible the continuous operation of single-ended trolleys.
-Tracks connecting to the Trolley Display Building, attached to this section of the line, were opened in 2008.

-The Richfol shelter at car house #1 came from the Richfol Stop which was located at the north end of Canonsburg on the Pittsburgh Railways Interurban line from Pittsburgh to Washington.

 In September 2004, the area surrounding the museum flooded in the wake of Hurricane Ivan.
-The floodwaters caused substantial damage to the museum which has since been repaired.
+The floodwaters caused substantial damage to the museum; it has since been repaired.

+The 28,000 sq. ft.
+Trolley Display Building opened to the public in May 2005, allowing the museum to display approximately 30 cars from their collection.
+Besides putting more of the collection on display, it keeps the historic trolleys undercover and out of the elements.
+Tracks connecting to the Trolley Display Building were opened in 2008.

+In November 2023, the new Welcome & Education Center opened to the public on Electric Way, a half-mile from the old Visitor Center and car barns on Museum Road.
+The new facility is home to interactive exhibits, theater space and meeting rooms, restrooms, and a gift shop.